 PeruRail Trains to Machu Picchu

-- Expedition: The Expedition class is PeruRail’s budget option.
-It’s a comfortable train and a perfectly reasonable option if you just want to get to Machu Picchu.
-There’s not a great difference between the Expedition and the slightly more expensive Vistadome.
+|Expedition||The expedition class is PeruRail’s budget option.
+It is a comfortable train and a perfectly reasonable option if you just want to get to Machu Picchu.
+There is not a great difference between the Expedition and the slightly more expensive Vistadome.
 The cost averages about $65 one way.|

 Inca Rail to Machu Picchu

 Inca Rail runs from Ollantaytambo to Machu Picchu Station in Aguas Calientes (some Urubamba departures are available depending on train class).
 Inca Rail has several classes: Machu Picchu train class; executive class; first-class; and the presidential service.

 |Machu Picchu train||The Machu Picchu panoramic train has wide and tall windows, comfortable seats, an observation outdoor carriage to admire the amazing landscape, a refreshing selection of cold and hot drinks prepared with Andean fruits, and an onboard meal.
 The cost is approximately $75 per person, one way.|